RandallYe/QASCAD/Transformation/transformation implementation/V4/readme.txt

 3. if probability is a concrete value, then define prob by creating a LiteralReal

 this version update the isProbabilistic and  getProb operations

+V8 is based on V7
+2023.9.19
+introduced property generation